EXCITING OPPORTUNITIES FOR TECHNOLOGY STUDENTS AND TEACHERS

 ENTRY PROCEDURES FOR WORKING TECHNOLOGICALLY CATEGORY

-All technology projects must be entered online using the Project Entry Form by 4 pm Friday 4th of September, 2020.
+In 2020 all Secondary technology projects must be entered online using the Project Entry Form by midnight Friday 11th of September, 2020, and all Primary technology projects by midnight Wednesday 16th September, 2020.

 The following is a checklist that you need to follow when submitting your invention or innovative device:

-- Model or Prototype and any props that help show how your innovation or device works.
+- Photographs or video of your Model or Prototype and any props that help show how your innovation or device works.

 - Design folio or logbook that documents prior background research and the design process, from brainstorming to final design, through construction to final product, testing and evaluation.
 The design folio or logbook must also include an acknowledgement of any assistance given.
-Unlike scientific and mathematical investigations, the design folio or logbook should be a hard copy.
 There is no golden formula for the structure of a design folio or logbook but it should include all the sections that are listed in the Primary Inventions and Innovations or the Secondary Innovations and Engineering Design pages.